Search

 return None

 Notice how naturally Kahn's algorithm detects cycles.
 If the graph has a cycle, those nodes will never reach in-degree 0, so they'll never enter the queue.
 You just check whether your result contains all nodes at the end.
 If it doesn't, there's a cycle somewhere.
-This is one of the cleanest things about Kahn's — cycle detection isn't an extra step, it falls out of the algorithm for free.
+This is one of the cleanest things about Kahn's: cycle detection is baked into the algorithm.

 If you see words like "prerequisites", "dependencies", "ordering", or "before/after" in a problem description, your pattern-matching instinct should immediately flag topological sort.